Defence mechanism: Level 1: pathological

 When predominant, the mechanisms on this level are almost always severely pathological.
-These defences, in conjunction, permit one effectively to rearrange external experiences to eliminate the need to cope with reality.
-Pathological users of these mechanisms frequently appear irrational or insane to others.
-These are the "pathological" defences, common in overt psychosis.
-However, they are normally found in dreams and throughout childhood as well.
+These defences permit the individual to radically reshape external reality in order to avoid coping with it.
+Pathological users of these mechanisms may appear irrational or insane to others.
+These are the “pathological” defences, commonly observed in overt psychosis, although they also appear in dreams and in normal childhood development.